tristanbridgnanan/lab01/README.md

 The main reason right now is because we will be using it to turn in assignments during this class.
 But besides that it is a very powerful tool that will help future you be successful.
 Here are a few reasons why git is great:

-* Version control, keeps all machines upto date with latest code
+* Version control, keeps all machines up to date with latest code
 * Helps keep track of conflicts on collaborative projects
 * Complete history of your projects
 * Easy testing without breaking your code

-On top of this, git manages all of your files for you. but to do this it has to know your file is there.
+On top of this, git manages all of your files for you.
+But to do this it has to know your file is there.
 Hence you have to add new files.

 ## Adding Files